 Early Treatment for Rheumatoid Arthritis Is Key

-Arthritis is an of the joints.
+Arthritis is an Swelling and irritation caused by the body’s protective response to injury. of the joints.
 There are over 100 types of arthritis.
 While their symptoms can be similar, their underlying causes vary.
 Osteoarthritis is the most common type of arthritis.
 It’s far more common than rheumatoid arthritis.
 Osteoarthritis is caused by wear and tear on your joints.
-In rheumatoid arthritis, your —which normally helps protect your body from infection and disease—starts attacking your joint tissues.
+In rheumatoid arthritis, your The system that protects your body from microscopic threats.—which normally helps protect your body from infection and disease—starts attacking your joint tissues.

 Anyone can get rheumatoid arthritis.
 The disease most often begins in middle age or later.
 But it can occur at any age.
 Even children sometimes get a similar form of arthritis.
 Some types of arthritis affect one joint at a time, but rheumatoid arthritis can affect your whole body.